 Temple Har Zion is committed to maintaining our connection with THZ family and the greater Jewish community.
-We will be holding virtual Shabbat services via Zoom on Friday night at 8 and Saturday morning at 10.
-Members can find login details below and in our weekly e-newsletter; otherwise, email info@templeharzion.org for Zoom access.
+We hold Shabbat services at THZ Friday nights at 8 and Saturday mornings at 10.

 We use the prayerbook Siddur Lev Shalem: Shabbat Morning